 When this breed becomes restless, they might chew shoes or run off with your clothes.

-The best medicine against such behavior is to activate us, preferably by giving us work assignments at home or participating in dog sports.
+The best medicine against such behavior is to activate the dog, preferably by giving them work assignments at home or participating in dog sports.
 In addition, of course, we need daily walks in the woods and fields to thrive.